 Because of our poor ability to understand probability people may be surprised to learn that, despite 365 possible birthdays (excluding leap day), it only takes 23 people for there to be a 50.7% chance that two people have the same birthday (factoring in leap days it becomes a 50.6% chance).
 With 50 people it jumps up to 97%, and by 60 people a shared birthday is all but guaranteed at a 99.4% likelihood.

 To explain why it takes so few people it’s important to consider how you approach the problem.
 If you are thinking of the odds that a single person has your birthday, it’s 1/365 or 0.27% chance (so not very likely).
 In a group of 23 people the odds that any of them have your birthday is 0.27% x 22 other people, so around 5.9% – still pretty unlikely.
-However, when you broaden the perspective away from yourself where 23 people are bringing 23 possible birthdays and any of them might overlap, now you’re pulling from a much larger probability pool.
+However, when you broaden the perspective away from yourself where 23 people are bringing 23 possible birthdays, creating 253 different birthday pairings, where any of them might overlap, now you’re pulling from a much larger probability pool.
 This many-to-many network of possibilities is how there can be a 50.7% chance that two people share a birthday.